hashicorp/terraform-azurerm-consul-enterprise-hvd/docs/deployment-customization.md

 }
 ```

-you can copy the existing template form the module to your root module `./templates` folder and provide the files basename i.e `consul_config_template = server.hcl.tpl` and the file will replace the default server config.
+You can copy the existing template from the module to your root module `./templates` folder and provide the files basename i.e `consul_config_template = server.hcl.tpl` and the file will replace the default server config.

 #### Cloud_init template